peerlinks/peerlinks/README.md

 * The "invite chain" does not involve more than 3 people
 * Write access expires after 99 days.

+**NOTE: The protocol is still under development.
+The changes will be introduced without breaking compatibility whenever possible.**

 ## Trying it out

 The [Desktop Client][desktop]! is a great way to start using the protocol with